richiejiang9/marvel-team-builder/README.md

 Create a team of heroes using Marvel characters!

 **Technologies used**
 React
 Hooks
 Sass
 RESTFul API
 Routing and navigation
-Persisting data in local storage
+Local Storage

 Demo:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).